tahaafg20/D2-JS/README.md

 # Intro to Javascript

-Congratulations on completing your Sinatra apps.
-Let's take a side track before we get to Rails: JavaScript.

-Today we will start JavaScript: THE programming language that is understood by browsers.
+We will start JavaScript: THE programming language that is understood by browsers.
 It's still a programming language, like Ruby, with types, variables, functions etc. But the syntax in JavaScript is different from Ruby's, so you need to familiarise with it.

 ## Background & Objectives

 The goal of this sidetrack is for you to realize that it's a programming language just like Ruby.
 It has variables, functions, conditions, loops, etc. We will learn the basics of JavaScript by building on concepts from Ruby.